-Feedback from the stakeholder such as students, parents, alumni and faculty was collected in a prescribed format and was analysed carefully by the HODs and Faculty members of the departments concerned in consultation with the IQAC.
-The inputs from the respondents were discussed.
-Some of the proposals and suggested measures were implemented as far as possible.
-On the basis of the views expressed by the stakeholders, the HODs of different departments took corrective measures for improvement in the academic and administrative ecosystem of the institution.
+Feedback was obtained from various stakeholders such as students, parents and alumni about the curricular aspects of every semester in a systematic form.

+After a detailed analysis of the feedback by the HODs in consultation with the IQAC, the suggestions were implemented as far as possible.
+Faculty feedback was collected from the students and analysed to address the concerns and problem areas in an effective way in order to bridge the student-teacher gap effectively.
+The feedback was shared individually with the faculty members and they were informed about their areas of strength and weakness and thus to work on specific areas for self-improvement.
 The feedback received from the alumni regarding curricular aspects and infrastructure facilities were incorporated as far as possible.
 The entire process was followed with a view to maintaining transparency and accountability on the part of the College Administration.